-Come experience the magic at Prairie Patch Farm, a private 50-acre nature preserve and wildlife refuge near Cedar Rapids, Iowa that is dedicated to preserving Iowa’s Natural Heritage.
+Come experience the magic at Prairie Patch Farm, a private 50-acre nature preserve and wildlife refuge near Cedar Rapids, Iowa that is dedicated to preserving Iowa’s Natural Heritage

-He played a vital role in reintroducing peregrine falcon populations, trumpeter swans, and was instrumental in starting the Lake MacBride Raptor Project.
+Steve was a long time professor in Parks & Natural Resources at Kirkwood Community College and he play a vital role in reintroducing peregrine falcon populations, trumpeter swans, and was instrumental in starting the Lake MacBride Raptor Project.

 He received many rewards, and after his unexpected death in 2008 The Atherton Memorial Wetland off of Ely Road was named in his honor.